vernonclarke/SPNfinal/README.md

    Navigate to directory containing NEURON mechanisms.

-   For instance if `SPNfinal` is in documents folder in OS, mechanisms are located in `cd/documents/SPNfinal/mechanisms/single`
+   For instance if `SPNfinal` is in documents folder in OS, mechanisms are located in `cd/documents/SPNfinal/mechanisms/single`.

-   Mechanisms are then compiled by entering `nrnivmodl` or `mknrndll`
+   Mechanisms are then compiled by entering `nrnivmodl` or `mknrndll`.

    On MacOS / Linux:
    ```bash